abdfaizaan/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-common-.md

    ![Screenshot of the Azure portal showing the create storage account blade.](Images/storage-dataprotection-0107.png)

-6. Now, uncheck the box next to **Enable soft delete for blobs** and **Enable soft delete for containers** to disable the soft delete on blobs and containers as the soft delete enabled storage account is **not supported** for enabling replication on Virtual Machines.
+6. Now, uncheck the box next to **Enable soft delete for blobs** and **Enable soft delete for containers** to disable the soft delete on blobs and containers, as the soft delete-enabled storage account is **not supported** for enabling replication on Virtual Machines.
 Click on **Save**.

    ![Screenshot of the Azure portal showing the create storage account blade.](Images/1.4.png)